UNDERSTANDING BAC & IMPAIRMENT

 HOW MUCH CAN YOU DRINK BEFORE BEING INTOXICATED?

-One of the most important things to understand about DUI arrests is that field sobriety tests and chemical tests are not foolproof.
-Although chemical tests may give a concrete number to an individual's blood alcohol concentration (BAC) level, that number does not directly correlate with an individual's level of intoxication or impairment.
+One of the most important things to understand about DUI arrests is that chemical tests used to determine your blood alcohol concentration are not foolproof.
+Although chemical tests may give a quantitative number to an individual's blood alcohol concentration (BAC) level, that number does not directly correlate with an individual's level of intoxication or impairment.

 What Is Blood Alcohol Concentration?